momyc/pyramid-breve/README.md

 *	_breve.tags_

 	This parameter will be resolved from dotted name string into Python object.
-By default, it is `breve.tags.html.tags`
+	Default is `breve.tags.html.tags`.
 *	_breve.doctype_

 	"<!DOCTYPE html>" or just "html".
 	Default is content of `breve.tags.html.doctype`.
 *	_breve.xmlns_

 	Will be sent as-is to the constructor.
 	Default is content of `breve.tags.html.xmlns`.

 To configure it via INI-file add parameters as following: